bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 ```

 Q6.
 Did you see any problems with alice sending 40 tokens to bob?
 How do we fix it?

+Tip: Remember to commit your code before moving on to the next chapter.

 ## Resources